 With all the focus on the Pamirs, you would almost forget there is another side to Tajikistan as well.

 Dushanbe is the natural hub for travelers, and it’s a pleasant place to prepare for or cool down from mountain exploits.
 From Dushanbe, hikers can move north to the Fann mountains.
 They are just as stunning as the Pamirs, but not as big.
-East of the capital lies the Garm valley.
+East of the capital lies the Rasht Valley.
 Few people visit the mountains here.

 Panjakent and Khujand are trade towns near the Uzbek border, more bustling in their vibrations than the laid-back tempo of the rest of Tajikistan.
 These are the gateways to Uzbekistan and Southern Kyrgyzstan, as well as less visited places like Yagnob and the Upper Zarafshan Valley.